PdxCodeGuild/20180116-FullStack-Day/3 JavaScript/docs/00 - JavaScript Overview.md

 JavaScript (as its name implies) is a **scripting** language, meaning it was designed to be quick to write and ad-hoc.
 This worked well when pages were simple, but as web applications became more complex, its loose syntax became more of a hindrance.
 It is much easier to write messy code which is difficult to read, debug, and extend.
 Therefore it's important to impose upon yourself strict organization and 'best practices'.

-The latest iteration of the JavaScript specification (called EcmaScript) is EcmaScript 6.
+The latest iteration of the JavaScript specification (called ECMAScript) is ECMAScript 6.
 All major browsers support ES6, but older browsers might not.
 You can view a table of features and browse compatibility [here](https://kangax.github.io/compat-table/es6/).

 ## The Script Tag